Because you aren't unhappy, you feel selfish for wanting more.

 There is so much you want to do, but you feel mentally and physically exhausted.

-Happy people must have special circumstances or privileges.
+Believing that happy people must have special circumstances or privileges.

-You wish someone had taught you how to deal with anxiety, stress, grief or depression.
+Wishing someone had taught you how to deal with anxiety, stress, grief or depression.

-Nothing you've tried, from conventional therapy to Yoga, to maybe even the bad stuff, has led to happiness.
+Feeling like nothing you've tried, from conventional therapy to Yoga, to maybe even the bad stuff, has led to happiness.

 It isn’t about going to a Yoga class and holding Downward Dog until your arms fall off.
 It isn’t about reading self-help books until your eyes bleed.
 It isn’t about playing guinea pig to a system that is structured to profit off of your struggles.
 It’s about balance.
 It’s about unlearning everything you thought you knew about life and even about yourself and being willing to start over.